 Herbs and seasonings that pair well with carrots

-This sautéed carrot recipe is a great jumping off point for you to adapt to fit your personal taste and get you excited about adding more veggies to the table.
+This sautéed carrots recipe is a great jumping off point for you to adapt to fit your personal taste and get you excited about adding more veggies to the table.
 Here are some tried-and-true flavor pairings that really bring sautéed carrots to the next level.

 - maple syrup